drogatkin/7Bee/README.md

 <h2>Installation</h2>
 Obtain administrator privileges of your platform. <i>sudo</i> can be used on Linux, or <i>cmd</i> as Administrator on Windows.
 Type

-<br>java -jar ./lib/bee.jar install
+   java -jar ./lib/bee.jar install

-<br>or
+or

-<br>java -jar .\lib\bee.jar install
+   java -jar .\lib\bee.jar install

-<br>You will be prompted few simple questions, you can just use default answers, except JDK location.
-Specify
-correct JDK root directory on the prompt.
+You will be prompted few simple questions, you can just use default answers, except JDK location.
+Specify correct JDK root directory on the prompt.
 If your platform is WIndows, then it is recommended to add 7Bee installation bin directory in your SYSTEM path.
 Just change Windows environment to add the path as installation script advises.